-UNOS’ computer system stores information about every person who is waiting for a transplant, and matches donor organs with transplant candidates 24 hours a day, 365 days a year.
 When a patient is “added to the list,” a transplant hospital adds a patient’s medical information into UNOS’ computer system.
-The patient is not immediately placed on a ranked list.
-When a deceased organ donor is identified, UNOS’ computer system generates a ranked list of transplant candidates who are suitable to receive each organ.
-Factors affecting ranking may include blood type, tissue type, medical urgency, waiting time, expected benefit, geography and other criteria.
-Learn more >
+When a deceased organ donor is identified, UNOS’ computer system generates a ranked list of transplant candidates, or “matches”, based on blood type, tissue type, medical urgency, waiting time, expected benefit, geography and other medical criteria.

 - You can be a donor at any age.

 - Celebrity or financial status are not factors in getting a transplant.

 - Donation is possible with many medical conditions.

 - All major religions approve of organ and tissue donation.